Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 6) Any Nova Corporation Personnel in violation of Article 2, Section 3, Sub-Section 3.1 may be terminated.

+7) The Engineering Department has been granted the ability to regulate all Regular Trucks.

+*a) “Regulate” is defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

+*b) Laws on termination also apply to vehicles, with the exception of termination via “running over” personnel, which may be acceptable should said personnel walk in front of a moving vehicle.*

 ## **Section 2: The Security Corps**